Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Transfer Learning with Transformer-Based Models

 Here, one of these models, the Longformer \citep{Beltagy2020}, is presented in more detail.
-The Longformer introduces a new variant of the attention mechanism such that time and memory complexity does not scale quadratically but linearly with sequence length and thus longer texts can be processed \citep{Beltagy2020}.
-The attention mechanism in the Longformer is composed of a sliding window as well as global attention mechanisms for specific preselected tokens \citep{Beltagy2020}.
-In the sliding window, each input token $t$---instead of attending to all tokens in the sequence---attends only to a fixed number of tokens to the left and right of $t$ \citep{Beltagy2020}.
-In order to learn representations better adapted to specific NLP tasks, the authors use global attention for specific tokens on specific tasks (e.g. for the \emph{`[CLS]'} token in sequence classification tasks) \citep{Beltagy2020}.
-These preselected tokens directly attend to all tokens in the sequence and enter the computation of the attention vectors of all other tokens \citep{Beltagy2020}.
-The position embeddings of the Longformer allow to process text sequences of up to $4,096$ tokens \citep{Beltagy2020}.
-This Longformer-specific attention mechanism can be used as a plug-in replacement of the original attention mechanism in any Transformer-based model for transfer learning \citep{Beltagy2020}.
-In the original article, the Longformer attention mechanism is inserted into the RoBERTa architecture \citep{Beltagy2020}.
-The Longformer then is pretrained by continuing to pretrain RoBERTa with the Longformer attention mechanism on the masked language modeling task \citep{Beltagy2020}.
+The Longformer introduces a new variant of the attention mechanism such that time and memory complexity does not scale quadratically but linearly with sequence length and thus longer texts can be processed \citep[p.~3]{Beltagy2020}.
+The attention mechanism in the Longformer is composed of a sliding window as well as global attention mechanisms for specific preselected tokens \citep[p.~3-4]{Beltagy2020}.
+In the sliding window, each input token $a_t$---instead of attending to all tokens in the sequence---attends only to a fixed number of tokens to the left and right of $a_t$ \citep[p.~3]{Beltagy2020}.
+In order to learn representations better adapted to specific NLP tasks, the authors use global attention for specific tokens on specific tasks (e.g. for the \emph{`[CLS]'} token in sequence classification tasks) \citep[p.~3-4]{Beltagy2020}.
+These preselected tokens directly attend to all tokens in the sequence and enter the computation of the attention vectors of all other tokens \citep[p.~3-4]{Beltagy2020}.
+The Longformer allows processing text sequences of up to 4,096 tokens \citep[p.~6]{Beltagy2020}.
+This Longformer-specific attention mechanism can be used as a plug-in replacement of the original attention mechanism in any Transformer-based model \citep[p.~6]{Beltagy2020}. \citet[p.~2]{Beltagy2020} insert the Longformer attention mechanism into the RoBERTa architecture and then continue to pretrain RoBERTa with the Longformer attention mechanism on the masked language modeling task \citep[p.~2]{Beltagy2020}.